MERTON PARK STUDIOS

 starring Richard Conte, directed by Ken Hughes.

 Dushenko is placed in a London hotel, awaiting the 1am flight to USA.
-His room is well guarded so our two officals can relax and take a meal with Harrington's attractive niece Julia (Rona Anderson).
+His room is well guarded so our two officals can relax and take a meal with Harrington's forward niece Julia (Rona Anderson).
 Then she escorts Bill on the obligatory sightseeing tour of the capital, and after another familiar interlude at a night club (no singing for once), there's a kiss or two.
 But the romance is shattered when we hear Dushenko has been shot by a 2.2 bullet in the back of the skull.
 Luckily it's only a guard who's been killed, though police allow the press to believe it was the defector.
-One perceptive reporter (Colin Gordon) puzzles "Harrington just doesn't look like a man who'd just lost his job-" so his headline reads "Police Murder Hoax."
+One perceptive reporter (Colin Gordon) puzzles "Harrington just doesn't look like a man who'd just lost his job," so his headline reads "Police Murder Hoax."

+The 'corpse' is secretly removed to Maryhill Sanatorium in Esher as fog has grounded all flights for 24 hours.
+"If anyone can get in here, he'll have to be invisible," boast police.
 The delay allows Bill to resume his romance, but both are kidnapped by foreigners in order they can learn Dushenko's new hiding place.
 Naturally Locklin won't cave in, but what about Julia?
-He's sent back to Uncle with the proposition "Julia for Dushenko."
+This is a typical Rona Anderson situation, tied up and vulnerable.
+Bill is sent back to Uncle with the proposition "Julia for Dushenko."
 Not possible of course, so the half battered Bill tries to discover where she's being kept.
-Our eager reporter has published Dushenko's photo which elicits Bill's wrath- "what kind of a guy are you?
+Our eager reporter has published Dushenko's photo which elicits Bill's wrath, "what kind of a guy are you?
 If I punched you in the nose, do you bleed ink?!"
 But the pair succeed in finding where Julia is hidden and our hero reporter gets a 999 call through before being shot dead.
 The police arrive, but too late to prevent the 'monkey' being driven away to Dushenko's hideout.

 There, all is peaceful: "everything seems pretty quiet here."
 But watch out for that monkey!
 Inside the sanatorium he climbs though you've guessed what happens- Bill is on hand to shoot the assassin.